 An estimate of risked net present value of future net revenue of Contingent Resources is preliminary in nature and is provided to assist the reader in reaching an opinion on the merit and likelihood of the Company proceeding with the required investment.
 It includes Contingent Resources that are considered too uncertain with respect to the chance of development to be classified as Reserves.
 There is uncertainty that the risked net present value of future net revenue will be realized.

 Item 7.2 Prospective Resources Data

-RISC has prepared an audit of the crude oil and conventional natural gas Prospective Resources as of December 31, 2023 for AOC.
+RISC has prepared an audit of the crude oil and conventional natural gas Prospective Resources for AOC as of 31 December 2024.

-The Prospective Resources are contained in the following licence:
+The Prospective Resources are contained in the following licences: